LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 tested against `DISORT` on `DISORT`'s own test problems.

 `PythonicDISORT` is not meant to replace `DISORT`.
-Due to fundamental differences between the Python and FORTRAN languages, `PythonicDISORT` is about an order of magnitude slower than `DISORT`.
+Due to fundamental differences between Python and FORTRAN, `PythonicDISORT`, though optimized, remains about an order of magnitude slower than `DISORT`.
 Thus, projects which prioritize computational speed should still use `DISORT`.
 Moreover, `PythonicDISORT` lacks `DISORT`'s latest features, most notably spherical correction.